-Haunting statue recalls role of W.Va. mountaineers in U.S. Civil War
+Heroic statue recalls role of Union-loyal "mountaineers" in Civil War

-A statue of the Mountaneer stands at the West Virginia Capitol.
+A statue of the clean-shaven, Union-loyal mountaineer stands modeled at the West Virginia Capitol.
+(Photo by David Sibray)

-CHARLESTON, W.Va. — The late historian and journalist Jim Comstock battled ceaselessly to keep alive the memory of the West Virginia "mountaineer," the independent, Union-loyal resident of the state's mountain regions.
-Surprisingly or not, misconceptions about mountaineers have developed over the years.
+CHARLESTON, W.Va. — Historian and journalist Jim Comstock battled ceaselessly to keep alive the memory of the West Virginia "mountaineer"— the independent, Union-loyal resident of the state's mountain regions.

 Advertisement